mehulkumar26/covid19-diagnosis-predictive-model/README.md

 The train-test split procedure is used to estimate the performance of machine learning algorithms when they are used to make predictions on data not used to train the model.
 It is a fast and easy procedure to perform, the results of which allow you to compare the performance of machine learning algorithms for your predictive modeling problem.

 ### Predicting the test set result
 To predict the output of the set, a new vector y_pred is created.
-Now we need to compare the y_pred and y_test to check that how accurate is the prediction.
+A comparism is done between the y_pred and y_test to check that how accurate is the prediction.